DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/offline-install.md

          helm repo update insight # If the helm version is too low, it will fail.
 If it fails, please try to run helm update repo
          ```

-     1. Select the version of Global Management you want to install (the latest version is recommended).
+     1. Select the version of Insight you want to install (the latest version is recommended).

          ```shell
          helm search repo insight/insight --versions